The Paradox Of Confidence

 you can have too much of a good thing.

 Confidence.
 Noun; the quality of being certain of your abilities or of having trust in people, plans, or the future.

 Cambridge Dictionary 2018.

 In the 18th Century, Voltaire captured a paradox in confidence that has stood the test of time: “doubt is not a pleasant condition, but certainty is absurd”.
-His intuition has since been grounded in modern empirical research.
-But his words also underestimate the extent of our visceral attraction to confidence.
+His words underestimate the extent of our visceral attraction to confidence.

 Doubt in our abilities, in others or in the future is far more than unpleasant; it can be experienced as a deep psychological threat.
 Confidence is the antidote that returns us to safety and increases our standing in other’s minds.
-Embracing the certainty it brings - even if objectively unjustified – is not absurd on those grounds.
+Embracing the certainty it brings - even if objectively unjustified – is far from absurd on those grounds…

 Uncertainty is a threat.

 We all have unique personalities and preferences, but we’re also members of a species designed to prosper.
 In 2012, Dr Jacob Hirsh and colleagues published a paper framing uncertainty as an adaptive challenge for any organism, and its management as a matter of survival.